 In general, the NAPs confirmed or supported the further development of existing gender equality policies in countries which already had such a policy mix in place.
 However, they did not provide enough incentive for the more inactive countries to significantly increase their engagement for gender equality in R&I. Those countries with experience in gender equality and those that were in the process of developing their policy mix would have liked to have received feedback on the NAP they submitted.
 Some form of feedback - especially when developing the NAP - would have been helpful for more experienced countries and a valuable support for their less experienced counterparts.
 One interview partner suggested that "there should be a better system of exchange and reporting in the next period.
-So that countries know that there are expectations from the EU level.
-You have to acknowledge that countries have different development stages (...) but the EC should be clear that there are objectives you should aim for."
-In another interview, it was suggested that targeted support for NAP development similar to the Horizon 2020 Policy Support Facility (PSF) should be provided 13.
+So that countries have different development stages (...) but the EC should be clear that there are objectives you should aim for."
+In another interview, it was suggested that targeted support for NAP development similar to the Horizon 2020 Policy Support Facility (PSF) should be provided13.
 A feedback mechanism would also allow questions to be raised if a country did not submit a NAP or define gender equality priorities.